knowlab/knowlab.github.io/_posts/2021-07-01-blog-kg-intro.md

 Now, the computer looks at the the definition of `suffersFrom` relationship, which says it associates `patient` to `diseases`.
 Now, because `Tom Smith` has two relationships of `suffersFrom`, then this person must be a `patient`.
 Therefore, it draws another dashed arrow.

-Both inferred relationships might seem trivial to humans. **But, it's a pretty big step as computers can do human-like inferences, albeit tiny baby steps.**
+Both inferred relationships might seem trivial to humans. **<span class="blog-highlight">But, it's a pretty big step as computers can do human-like inferences, albeit tiny baby steps</span>.**

 ![kg-sample-5: T/A Boxes](/img/blog/kg-sample-5.png)
 In knowledge graphs, we usually separate things into two groups: `T-box` and `A-box`.
 Anything about concepts and their relationships is part of the T-box, which stands for terminology box.
 Anything describing actual entities like specific patients is part of A-box, which stands for assertion box.
 Apparently, T-box is domain specific knowledge similar to schema of relational databases and A-box is the actual data that similar to the data rows in data tables.